-The following document is the first formal Emergency Preparedness Plan for the UCHRA Van Buren County Head Start.
-In no way is the Plan complete, but is a work in progress, with additions made as it is compiled.
+The following document is the revised Emergency Preparedness Plan for the UCHRA Van Buren County Head Start.
+This is a work in progress, with additions made as it is compiled.

 The following individuals contributed to the development of the Emergency Preparedness Plan for the UCHRA Van Buren County Head Start: